RY3IEZN/azure-loadbalancer-vmss/src/README.md

 ![alt](/images/azalbvnet4.png)

-When done click on "Review+create" and we should ave our Vnet ready
+When done click on "Review+create" and we should have our Vnet ready

 ![alt](/images/azalbvnet6.png)

 # B. Create a loadbancer

-We will be using a loadbalancer to distribute the traffic between the virtual machines

-on the console dearch for loadbalancer and click create
+We will be using a loadbalancer to distribute the traffic between the virtual machines on the console search for loadbalancer and click create

 ![alt](/images/azalb1.png)